kabanoid/WWW-Deezer/README.md

 DEPENDENCIES

-This module requires these other modules and libraries:
+This module requires other modules and libraries:

   Moose
   JSON